 Pros of Creating an LLC

-Personal Asset Protection
+1) Personal Asset Protection

-Simple Formation and Maintenance
+2) Simple Formation and Maintenance

-Pass-Through Taxation Model
+3) Pass-Through Taxation Model

 Cons of Creating an LLC

-Formation and Maintenance Fees
+2) Formation and Maintenance Fees

-While corporations usually have to pay higher rates in the formation phase, and also when it comes to ongoing compliance, limited liability companies still have considerably higher expenses than sole proprietorships or general partnerships.
+How much you’ll pay, however, depends on your state.
 Every state charges some sort of formation fee, which can range from less than $50 all the way up to several hundred dollars.
-Similarly, most states also have annual report fees which also vary widely depending on which state you’re operating in.
+On top of that, most states also have annual report fees which also vary widely depending on your state.

-Paperwork and Record-Keeping
+3) Paperwork and Record-Keeping

-Can Be Uninviting to Investors
+4) Can Be Uninviting to Investors

 Should I Hire Someone to Help Form My LLC?